PHP and Image Processing

 ?>

-That is just a basic example of what can be done with PHP’s image processing capabilities.
+This is just a basic example of what can be done with PHP’s image processing capabilities.
 The GD library provides a wide range of functions for more complex tasks such as creating thumbnails, generating images from text, applying filters and effects, and much more.

 Image Manipulation Techniques in PHP

-Image manipulation in PHP is not only powerful but also relatively straightforward.
+Image manipulation in PHP is not only powerful but also relatively simpler.
 With the GD library, developers have a suite of tools at their disposal to perform various image manipulation techniques.
 Here are some common techniques you can use to manipulate images in PHP:

 • Changing the dimensions of an image is one of the most common operations in image processing.
 PHP’s GD library provides the imagecopyresampled() function to help with this.
 Here’s an example of how to resize an image: